-According to legislation, banks can restructure their liabilities with the permission of the Agency and under court supervision.
+According to legislation, banks can restructure their liabilities with the Agency's permission and under court supervision.
 As a result, three Kazakhstani banks (BTA Bank, Alliance Bank and Temir Bank) were successfully restructured in the past.

 14.7 Nonbanking activity of banks